ietf-wg-asdf/SDF/sdf.md

 ## sdfThing

 An sdfThing is a set of declarations and qualities that may be part of a more complex model.
-For example, the object declarations that make up the definition of a single socket of an outlet strip could be encapsulated in an sdfThing, and the socket-thing itself could be used in a declaration in the sdfThing definition for the outlet strip.
+For example, the object declarations that make up the definition of a single socket of an outlet strip could be encapsulated in an sdfThing, and the socket-thing itself could be used in a declaration in the sdfThing definition for the outlet strip
+(see {{exa-sdfthing-outlet-strip}} in {outlet-strip-example}} for an example SDF model).

 sdfThing definitions carry semantic meaning, such as a defined refrigerator compartment and a defined freezer compartment, making up a combination refrigerator-freezer product.
+An `sdfThing` can also contain Interaction Affordances and sdfData itself, such as a status (on/off) for the refrigerator-freezer as a whole (see
+{{exa-sdfthing-fridge-freezer}} in {{fridge-freezer-example}} for an example SDF model illustrating these aspects).

 An sdfThing may be composed of sdfObjects and other sdfThings.